xreedev/Automated-Certificate-Generator/README.md

 ## Modification

 If you need to modify the certificate template, make sure to leave the placeholders `NAME`, `CLASS`, `SEM`, and `EVENT` where the values need to be substituted.
 With minimal experience, you can modify the code to suit your use case.
+This is the template
 ![template](template.png "Certificate Template")
+This is the final result
 ![Certificate](final.png "Certificate ")

 ## Note